citp/privacy-policy-historical/d/da/dai/dailyrazor.com.md

-> *The following text is extracted and transformed from the dailyrazor.com privacy policy that was archived on 2016-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160509205833id_/http%3A//www.dailyrazor.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dailyrazor.com privacy policy that was archived on 2016-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161226082409id_/http%3A//www.dailyrazor.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Web Hosting, Web Design, Domain Names, E-Commerce, etc.
+# DailyRazor.com Privacy Policy

-DailyRazor Hosting (hereafter referred to as DailyRazor) has created this privacy policy to demonstrate our commitment to the privacy of the users of our websites.
+DailyRazor.com (hereafter referred to as DailyRazor) has created this privacy policy to demonstrate our commitment to the privacy of the users of our websites.
 Please read the following to learn more about our privacy policy, and how we treat personally identifiable information collected from our visitors and users.

-**What this Privacy Policy Covers**
+## What this Privacy Policy Covers

   * This privacy policy covers DailyRazor’s treatment of personally identifiable information collected by DailyRazor through a website owned and operated by DailyRazor.
   * This privacy policy does not apply to the practices of companies that DailyRazor does not own or control, or of persons that DailyRazor does not employ or manage, including any third-party content contributors bound by contract and any third-party websites to which DailyRazor websites link.

-**Collection and Use of Personal Information**
+## Collection and Use of Personal Information

   * You can visit the websites of DailyRazor without revealing any personal information.
 However, DailyRazor needs certain personal information if you wish to purchase our products, register for an affiliate account, receive DailyRazor newsletter, or use certain DailyRazor services.
   * Where required, this information may include your personal contact information and/or your company contact information.
 DailyRazor will use this information to reply to your inquiries, to provide you with requested products and services, to set up your member’s account, and to contact you regarding new products and services.